 28. MAELIFELL

-The best view of Maelifell is from the summit of Rauðibotn, a colorful crater with walls a deep shade of rust.
-From here the green cone rises above the black sands with the aqua swathe of the Hólmsá River in the foreground and the Mýrdalsjökull glacier behind you.
+From here, the green cone rises above the black sands with the aqua swathe of the Hólmsá River in the foreground and the Mýrdalsjökull glacier behind you.

-The easiest route to get to Maelifell is the F232 from the south which leaves the 209 road near Hrífunes in south Iceland.
-It takes around 3.5 hours to drive there and back and involves a few small river crossings so a 4×4 vehicle is required.
+The easiest route to get to Maelifell is the F232 from the south, which leaves the 209 road near Hrífunes in south Iceland.
+It takes around 3.5 hours to drive there and back and involves a few small river crossings, so a 4×4 vehicle is required.

 29. HAFRAHVAMMAGLJÚFUR

-The best viewing point is from a recently constructed viewing platform which is a short walk from the Hafrahvammagljúfur car park.
+The best viewing point is from a recently constructed viewing platform, which is a short walk from the Hafrahvammagljúfur car park.

 30. LAUGAVALLALAUG THERMAL SPRINGS

-Laugavallalaug is down a rugged but scenic track off the west side of the F910, around 1 hours drive from Stuðlagil Canyon.
-The track is easy to drive but bumpy.
-Both Hafrahvammagljúfur and Laugavallalaug and free parking lots.
+Laugavallalaug is down a rugged but scenic track off the west side of the F910, around 1 1-hour drive from Stuðlagil Canyon.

 31. LANGJÖKULL GLACIER

-To see the best of the glacier you’ll need to join a snowmobile tour, but it is possible to drive to one of the tongues of the glacier in a 4×4 using the 551 and 550 Kaldidalur roads.
+To see the best of the glacier, you’ll need to join a snowmobile tour, but it is possible to drive to one of the tongues of the glacier in a 4×4 using the 551 and 550 Kaldidalur roads.

 WEST ICELAND